Skip to Main Content

 What Scottish Coastline Tastes Like Here

 The editorial angle at a restaurant like this is always ingredient provenance, because the cooking only makes sense if you understand where the raw material comes from.
-The Fife coast and the waters around Angus and the Tay Estuary produce some of the most consistent shellfish and smoked fish in Britain.
+The Fife coast and the waters around Angus and the Tay Estuary produce shellfish and smoked fish in Britain.
 Arbroath smokie, which appears on the Haar menu as a point of pride, is a Protected Designation of Origin product: a whole haddock, pit-smoked over hardwood, produced within eight kilometres of Arbroath.
 That PDO status puts it alongside Champagne and Parma ham in European food law, yet it remains largely unknown outside Scotland.
 Its appearance here is not decoration or nostalgia; it is an argument about the quality of Scottish produce that the cooking is willing to stake its identity on.

 That sourcing philosophy connects Haar to a broader pattern in British regional fine dining, where the strongest restaurants have shifted emphasis from imported prestige ingredients to the argument that local produce, handled with sufficient skill, requires no apology or supplement.
 Kitchens like L'Enclume in Cartmel and Moor Hall in Aughton have made similar cases for their own regions.
 In Scotland's case, the cold, clean waters and the long tradition of smoking and curing give the argument particular force.